alexissoto1/AudioNerd/README.md

 Specifications about each software:

 1. MUTools: Simple script that implements the Magenta NSynth model by google as well as some plot visualization tools based on FFT processing.
-Audio files from the Magenta model as example on the "Out_Examples" folder
+Audio files from the Magenta model as example on the "Out_Examples" folder, and graphic examples can be found in the Graphic_Results folder.

 2. Pitch_Detection: Recognize the pitch that you are singing to the computer.
   - Note.py is the script for pitch detection.